davidarainho/smart-safe-box/README.md

 This git project is subdivided into its 3 main Subsystems: Application, Server, and Hardware.
 Due to our lack of knowledge/practice, there are techSpikes folders so as to learn and practice the concepts needed, for each one.

-The hardware code wasn't commited because of reasons.
+The hardware code wasn't committed because of reasons.
 Please don't ask why!
 I don't know either!

-# Instalation
+# Installation
-At [link] you may find the apk so as to install the app.
+At [link] you may find the APK so as to install the app.
 Unfortunately, we have tuitions to pay and so it is impossible for us to maintain the Google server running. :')

 # Pre-requisites
 The app works for Android 8.0 version (minSDK of 26)